prasen8841/Sql-Project-Sales-performance-Analysis/README.md

 ---

-## ✅ How to Use

-1. Clone the repository
-2. Load your data into MySQL
-3. Run the queries from `sales_performance_analysis.sql`
-4. Visualize and interpret the results

----

 ## 🙌 Acknowledgments

 Big thanks to the fictional dataset creators and the SQL community for guiding performance-focused analysis techniques.